echosonusharma/ape/README.md

-# Ape programing language and interpreter
+# Ape programming language and interpreter

 For the book [writing an interpreter in go](https://interpreterbook.com/) by thorsten ball.

 ## Type of Interpreter

 It's an interpreter that parse the source code, build an abstract syntax tree (AST) out of it and then evaluate this tree.
 This type of interpreter is sometimes called "tree walking" interpreter, because it “walks” the AST and interprets it.

-### Things it will have

-- lexer
-- parser
-- tree representation
-- evaluator

 ### Language features